Home

 Part III: Sodium dodecyl sulfate

-This section focuses on the detergent sodium dodecyl sulfate (SDS), CH$_3$(CH)$_2$OSO$_3$Na.
-SDS is widely used to solubilize membrane proteins in biophysical experiments, including SAXS and SANS.
+This section focuses on the detergent sodium dodecyl sulfate (SDS), CH$_3$(CH)$_2$OSO$_3$Na, which is used to solubilize membrane proteins.

 As a first exercise, calculate the SLD of SDS for both X-rays and neutrons with the online calculator from NIST.